 by Jenny Kratz, Pitch Music

 One of the best ways for local talent to get exposure is at big events such as Kansas City Royals games.
 Timothy Finn at the Kansas City Star wrote about local music acts that get to perform at Royals games during the 2017 season, published on April 4, 2017.
 It's a concert music series presented by Ink Magazine.
 The acts include female blues band Katy Guillen & The Girls, Chris Hazelton's soul jazz group Boogaloo 7 on the Price Chopper Stage and the Zeros doing 80s covers on the Outfield Experience Stage.
-Finn mentioned in the article that 2017 is the seventh year that Kansas City and Lawrence bands play for Student Night at the K. Katy Guillen & The Girls were named KCUR's "band of the week" on April 5, 2017.
+Finn mentioned that 2017 is the seventh year that Kansas City and Lawrence bands play for Student Night at the K. Katy Guillen & The Girls were named KCUR's "band of the week" on April 5, 2017.